Describe a city you have been to and want to visit again.: IELTS Speaking Cue Card

 What specific memories do you cherish from your visits to Mumbai?

-How does Mumbai compare to Hyderabad in your experience?
+How does Mumbai compare to other cities you have visited?

-What places in Mumbai would you like to visit again?
+What places in Mumbai do you plan to visit on your next trip?

 Band >7